the-bitcoin-token/slate/source/includes/_bitcoin-token.md

 Issues a new fungible token, similar to ERC20 tokens on Ethereum.
 The parameter must be an object that can be passes into <code>BitcoinDb.put</code>, that is a json object with string keys and string values.
 It must have one key <code>balance</code> whose value indicates the initial number of tokens.

+The create command calls <code>db.put</code> to store the token meta data in the blockchain.
+The return value is the id of the output that stores the data.

 ### Type

 <code>async create(data: Object): Promise&lt;OutputId&gt;</code>

-<aside class="warning"><strong>Known issue</strong> The token implementation is currently 100% trustless but not very efficient.
-In particular, it does not store intermediary results and re-does many computations.
-This will be fixed in an upcoming release.<br /><br />
+<aside class="warning"><strong>Known issue</strong> In order for the token implementation to be trustless it must verify the history of every token when <code>send</code> or <code>getBalance</code> are called.
+The current implementation is trustless, but it does not store intermediary results and is consequently not efficient.
+This will be addressed in an upcoming release.<br /><br />

-If developing with BitcoinToken and the system becomes slow, we recommend to delete both tables in the non-standard server.
+In development we recommend to delete both tables in data base of the non-standard server from time to time.
 </aside>